South African Red Ensign

-The South African Red Ensign was used as the unofficial flag of the Union of South Africa between 1910 and 1928.
-The flag was a red ensign defaced with the Coat of arms of South Africa on a white disc.
+The South African Red Ensign was the civil ensign of Union of South Africa from 1910 to 1951.
+From 1910 to 1928, the flag was also viewed as the unofficial flag of South Africa.
+The design of the flag was a red ensign defaced with the coat of arms of South Africa on a white disc.

-Creation
+History

 When the Union of South Africa was created in 1910, the only flag that had official status within it was the Union Jack as part of the British Empire.
 A new coat of arms was created in September of that year, with Admiralty warrants being issued in December authorising usage of the arms on a red ensign.
 Though they were intended for maritime usage, the South Africa Red Ensign was used on the land as a de facto national flag similar with other colonies and dominions within the British Empire.
 In 1912, a royal warrant was issued amending the South Africa Red Ensign so that the arms were on a white disc to bring it into line with a rule in the Admiralty Flag Book requiring the arms to be on a white disc if any part of them were the same colour as the field of the ensign.
 In 1915, Louis Botha raised the South Africa Red Ensign over Windhoek after the British Empire's conquest of German South-West Africa as part of the South-West Africa campaign.

-Replacement
+Replacement as an unofficial national flag

 Despite the South Africa Red Ensign being the de facto flag, it was not popular with either British or Afrikaner communities.
 Afrikaners, because it contained the Union Jack, and British settlers, because it was not the Union Jack alone.